 ABOUT

-Rachel works internationally as a stage director and movement director based in the UK and Germany.
+Rachel works internationally as a director and movement director based in the UK and Germany.

 She was awarded 'Outstanding Young Creative Talent' Prize from The Grange Festival 2023.